British barque and steam pilot, c. 1890 @rovingcrafters.com

 Sometime in the late 1970s or early 80s, the museum where I was working (and would work for 25 years) put up a small exhibition of sailors’ embroideries.1 There couldn’t have been more than 20 of them, if that, and they were probably up for less than three months.
 Given their almost incidental appearance in the galleries, I am surprised how regularly I think about them.

 I don’t sail or read nautical histories; and nautical paintings (even Turner’s) have never held much interest.
 I certainly don’t romanticize life at sea.
 Captains Ahab and Queeg took care of that.
 Life aboard ship was hard, if not outright brutal, in the 18th- and 19th-centuries when these ship portraits were sewn.
-(As much as anything they should be valued as evidence that there was some down time for their crews.)
+(As much as anything, they should be valued as evidence that there was some down time for their crews.)

 Changing water into thread seems more miraculous than changing water to wine.
-The New Testament only asks us to increase the alcohol content of substance already liquid.
+The New Testament only asks us to increase the alcohol content of a substance already liquid.
 The conversion of salt water to wool involves an alchemy of a different sort, one whose catalytic agents are repetition and scale.
-Together, they work the miracle of tricking the eye into feeling wool while seeing waves.
+Together, they work the miracle of tricking the eye into feeling wool, while seeing waves.
 Get up close and then stand back.
 You’ll see interlocking loops of yarn anchoring the ocean’s ebbs and flows within the shallowest of spaces, with stratified running stitches providing the depth.
 Each line of thread is a sounding from the fathoms of the sea.
 There is none of the pretense of realism that comes with perspective.
-Though perhaps these sailors stitched a different kind of realism, one in which dimensions give way to liberating expanses of sea and sky.2
+Though perhaps these sailors stitched a different kind of reality, one in which dimensions give way to the seemingly expanses of sea and sky.2

 After all, our optical nerves construct pictures-from-parts everytime we open a screen.
 However, the critical difference is that ships’ portraits, like their tesselated cousins, allow us to see the parts and the whole, engaging our eyes in a sophisticated game.
 We laypersons only notice pixels when the weather scrambles our satellite transmissions; on the other hand, type designers see them all the time as the building blocks of letterforms, while artists like David Young pry them apart using artificial intelligence.